Admitted A.M. in Social Work Students

 Congratulations on your admission to the A.M.
 Social Work Program at the University of Chicago Crown Family School of Social Work, Policy, and Practice!
 Whether you are joining us as a full-time, part-time, or advanced standing student, we are here to support your transition.
 This page provides a step-by-step guide to help you complete your enrollment and prepare for your academic journey.

-Here are your next steps as you prepare to enroll at the Crown Family School.
+These are the first and important next steps all admitted A.M.
+Social Work students need to take to successfully enroll at the Crown Family School.

 Confirm your enrollment by logging in to your application status page and clicking the Reply to Offer of Admission icon.